lucasshuan/lucasshuan/README.md

 I'm a Composer, Programmer and Designer (<i>or at least attempting to be all that</i>) living in Rio de Janeiro, Brazil

-My greatest ambition and sole reason for me to be studying so hard is to be able to help other people.
+My greatest ambition and sole reason for me to be studying so hard is to be able to help other people.<br>
-I learn so I can teach.
+I learn so I can teach.<br>
-I create so others can feel.
+I create so others can feel.<br>

 ## 🏔️ Where To Find Me